MacOS Mojave Dark Mode Support in PyQt 5.12.2

 The support for Dark Mode in Qt was targeted for 5.12 which landed in December 2018, with the first Python support in PyQt 5.12 released February 2019.

 Early implementations had a few issues (see below) but as of PyQt 5.12.2 it's looking great.
-The pictures below show the same example app (just a random assortment of widgets) under Dark Mode and (default) Light Mode on MacOS Mojave.
+The screenshots below show the same example app (a random assortment of widgets) under Dark Mode and (default) Light Mode on macOS Mojave.

 python